-Another popular option for having bulky waste collected is hiring a skip.
+Another popular option (but certainly not a free bulky waste collection solution!) is hiring a skip.
 You order the skip, and it gets delivered a few days later.
 Then, you fill it up with your rubbish, contact the skip company, and collect it.

 Skips work well when you want a big container to store all your rubbish while you carry out some reasonably major home improvement work over a more extended period.
 They are suitable for dirty, messy waste like soil, bricks, rubble or tiles because they keep it all in one place.

 On the downside, hiring a skip is VERY expensive.
 Depending on where you live, and the type of waste you are disposing of, hiring a skip is likely to cost 50% - 150% more than using a man & van waste contractor to remove it.
 This is partly because the skip vehicle comes to your site twice - once to drop it off and once to pick it up.
 It also means it has a higher logistical cost than a man & van that only comes once, loads up and leaves.

 In addition to the basic skip hire price, if you don't have a driveway or someplace off-road to put the skip, you will likely also need a skip hire permit from the local council (created by councils to stop skips from being left in the road forever!).
 Plus, if your road is a controlled parking zone, you will also have to pay extra for a bay suspension.
 In parts of London, the combined cost of a skip permit and CPZ suspension can exceed £200 per day!